2012–13 Luxembourg Cup

 The 2012–13 Luxembourg Cup was the 88th season of Luxembourg's annual football cup competition.
 It began on 2 September 2012 with Round 1 and ended on 17 May 2013 with the Final.
 The winners of the competition will qualify for the first qualifying round of the 2013–14 UEFA Europa League.

-F91 Dudelange are the defending champions, having won their fifth cup title last season.
+F91 Dudelange, the defending champions, lost to eventual winners Jeunesse Esch in the Quarter Finals.

 Calendar

 Round 1

 34 teams from the 2.
 Division (IV) and 3.
 Division (V) entered in this round.
 The games were played on 2 September 2012.

 Bye: Alisontia Steinsel, FC Brouch, CS Bourscheid, Jeunesse Biwer, Les Aiglons Dalheim, Minière Lasauvage, US Moutfort/Medingen, Red Boys Aspelt, Résidence Walferdange, US Reisdorf, CS Sanem, Sporting Bettembourg, Union Mertert/Wasserbillig, Union Remich/Bous, Vinesca Ehnen.

 Round 2

 The seventeen winners of Round 1 and the fifteen other teams from the 2.
 Division (IV) and 3.
 Division (V) competed in this round.
 The games were played on 16 September 2012.